SyedAfrozPasha/Javascript/README.md

     log: function() {
       var self = this; // assigning the reference of 'this' to a variable

-      self.name : 'Updated value' // this will mutate the 'name' value
+      self.name = 'Updated value'; // this will mutate the 'name' value

       console.log(self); // Here 'this' points to the 'c' object